SteviLen420/TQE_simulation/TQE_FOUNDATIONAL_LAWS_OF_THE_UNIVERSE.md

 # TQE_Foundational Laws of the Universe

 A comprehensive map linking each classical law to the TQE master coupling $f(E, I)$.
 Every tier is interpreted as either the dormant state $f = 1$ (pure conservation) or a biased state $f \neq 1$ where the coupling selects complexity-permitting outcomes.
 The goal of this note is no longer merely to tabulate correspondences but to **explain** how the same bias migrates from cosmogenesis down to laboratory-scale phenomena.
-Each section therefore includes short interpretive paragraphs that act as “field notes” for PhD-level readers who want to see the mechanism, not only the formulas.
+Each section therefore includes short interpretive paragraphs that act as “field notes” for technically trained readers who want to see the mechanism, not only the formulas.

 ---